 Read about the possible side effects of RYDAPT.

-RYDAPT® (midostaurin) capsules is a prescription medicine taken by mouth with food.
+RYDAPT® (midostaurin) capsules is a prescription medicine taken by mouth two times a day with food.
 For acute myeloid leukemia (AML), RYDAPT is taken in addition to chemotherapy.
-You should always take RYDAPT exactly as your doctor tells you.
+You should always take RYDAPT exactly two times a day as your doctor tells you.

 AML treatment usually starts in the hospital.
 This first phase of treatment is called induction therapy.
 If the disease is still in your body after the induction phase, your doctor may give you additional treatment.
 This second phase of treatment is called consolidation therapy.
 This treatment can be given while you are in the hospital or as outpatient therapy.
 Your doctor will discuss what the best treatment plan for you may be.